 We here at Luce Office cater to all types of offices and establishments, including bars.
 We love drinking nights as much as the next person, and we understand that you have other things to do than worry about your bar cleaning checklist.
-Give us a call today and let’s set a schedule that works for you.
+Give us a call today and let’s set an office cleaning schedule that works for you.

 For a full list of cleaning checklists, see here.